syslogic/php-hms/README.md

 #### PushKit API Client
 - `HUAWEI_APP_ID`<br/>
-  The "App ID" is being passed as the `client_id`.<br/>
+  The "App ID" is being passed as the Oauth2 `client_id`.<br/>
 - `HUAWEI_APP_SECRET`<br/>
-  The "App Secret" is being passed as the `client_secret`.
-Please refer to the documentation, which explains how to obtain these: [Viewing App Basic Information](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-help-appinfo-0000001100014694).
+  The "App Secret" is being passed as the Oauth2 `client_secret`.

+Please refer to the official documentation, which explains how to obtain these: <br/>[Viewing App Basic Information](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-help-appinfo-0000001100014694).

 #### PushKit API Callback